qilingframework/rtfd.io/docs/debugger.md

 Only tested with IDAPro 7.4

-1. Run Qiling code, with debugging server enabled, as shown in the sample script above.
+1. Run Qiling code with debugging server enabled, as shown in the sample script above.
 2. Configure IDAPro as shown below

 ![GDB-IDA](https://github.com/qilingframework/qiling/raw/master/docs/GDBSERVER-IDA.png)

-3. It should just work
+3. It should work

 ---